Abhi17kmr/Attention_Tracker/README.md

-Here’s a fully aligned and professional **README.md** for your GitHub repo, following the structured style you liked — clean sections, icons, and a modern open-source project feel:

----

 # 🧠 Attention AI — Real-Time Attention Monitoring System

 A **production-ready, real-time attention analysis system** built using **Computer Vision + Machine Learning**, designed to evaluate user focus through behavioral signals such as eye movement, blink patterns, and head orientation.